 Neil switched pace and genres in the summer of 2022 filming the gangster revenge flic “Duchess” on location in Tenerife in the Canary Islands.
 And most recently, in early 2023, he switched genres yet again for the erotic thriller “Compulsion” which just completed filming in Malta.

-Stephanie is a London based producer who has worked in Germany, Thailand, Los Angeles and New York.
+Stephanie is a London based producer who has worked all over the world.